7 Things Faroe Islanders Love About Faroe Islands Tourism

 Here are the main reasons why you are being welcomed to the islands by the locals.
 These things make Faroe Islanders love tourists in the Faroe Islands just as much as travellers are falling in love with the Faroe Islands when they experience the 18 rocky islands first-hand.

-7. More vibrant Towns
+7. More Vibrant Towns thanks to Tourism

 Bar in the Faroe Islands